arash8877/React-Testing/README.md

 - React Query
 - Redux Toolkit

-Please follow these instructions carefully to setup this project on your machine.
+Please follow these instructions if you want to setup this project on your device.

 ## Setting up Auth0 for Authentication